jesperolsson-se/Eolang-exercises/README.md

 commiting to expanding its contact to include that of `stdout` - although `app` will fulfill those parts by subcontracting `stdout`.

+Next, having considered these three constructs in isolation, let us reassemble the original program.
+It now becomes clearer that the primary hierarchy in eolang - i.e., what the indentation emphasises - is encapsulation.
+Our program is an object, `app` that encapsulates a representation of standard output, `stdout`, which in turn encapsulates a text, `"Hello world!"`.

 `mvn compile`

 `java -cp target/classes:target/eo-runtime.jar org.eolang.phi.Main sandbox.app YEAR`